inspire-1a03/eru-2020/docs/eru-day1-2.md

 - Create, edit, and version control files in a GitHub repository
 - Use GitHub Pages to share your results on an openly-accessible webpage

+A full course outline--including deliverables and evaluation criteria can be found on the [outline page](https://inspire-1a03.github.io/eru-2020/eru-outline.html).

 ## Introduction to the module

 The following introductory slideshow will be presented by Jay during the opening class.
 It provides an overview of the module, its components, expectations, and deliverables.